mitranim/wordplay/readme.md

 koñtribution (to the well-being of the 🐴 tribe?) © Yury

-existence of a '.computer' implies existence of a '.netputer' © LJ
+existence of ".computer" implies existence of ".netputer" © LJ

 koñputer [🐴] © M